30 Years of grit, growth, and glory

 Under Head Coach Aimee Pink (2013–18), the squad secured three gold, seven silver, and four bronze medals at North Island Secondary Schools (NISS).
 Caspar Hammond’s tenure began in 2018, leading to the most successful Maadi in the school’s history in 2019 with the first gold in an Eight, silver in a Single, and bronze in the U17 Quad.

-Today, Baradene Rowing is thriving with recent seasons having brought consistent podium finishes, including NISS gold in the U17 Eight (2021–22) and U15 Octuple (2023–24), as well as a Maadi bronze for the same U15 novice crew.
+Today, Baradene Rowing is thriving, with recent seasons yielding consistent podium finishes, including a NISS gold in the U17 Eight (2021–22) and U15 Octuple (2023–24), as well as a Maadi bronze for the same U15 novice crew.
 In the 2025 season, we podiumed with a bronze in the U16 Eight at both NISS and Maadi.

 But rowing at Baradene is about more than medals.
 As one athlete put it, “Rowing is the most mentally and physically draining sport I have ever done.
 After every long row, every hard erg, every race, I feel joy.
 The feeling of finishing together, the feeling of accomplishment, the feeling of so much love and appreciation for everyone around me – this is joy.”